 What PVH does well in terms of transparency, is disclosing its environmental data.
 Its last known scope 3 emissions are 2,713,907 metric tonnes of CO2 and the company currently uses 28% renewable energy to run its offices, warehouses and stores.
 For its supply chain this percentage is 10%.
 Total water use is currently 92,521,783.5 cubic meters.
-Numbers like these are possible to calculate because the company uses the Higg Index and it’s great to see them published.
+Numbers like these are possible to calculate because they use the Higg Index and it’s great to see them published.
 PVH has also reported its tier 1 factories, which can be found on the Open Apparel Registry.
 The transparency is great on the environmental part, but there are a lot of improvements to be made here.
 The numbers are significant and the company has yet to adopt measures against polybags.

 In 2018, the company joined ACT, which is an organization that helps companies move towards payment of a living wage in their supply chain.
 PVH is no member of a large independent body that conducts audits in its factories, but does work together with organizations like Better Work to improve working conditions.
 Even though Better Work conducts some audits for the company, most of the audits are done by PVH itself and while the company does offer a map with how the factories are rated, reports on the results and the conductors of these audits remains behind closed doors.
 A membership with an independent organization that conducts independent third-party audits can substantially reduce the risks of labor rights being violated and would be a first step towards seriously improving the lives of the people working in the company’s supply chain.